-The application for the 2024 program at William Tennent High School is now open
+The application for the 2024 program at William Tennent High School is now closed

 Students gain hands-on training in basic laboratory techniques and conceptual skills including hypothesis generation, experimental design and data analysis.